 The International Union of Pure and Applied Chemistry (IUPAC) serves to advance the worldwide aspects of the chemical sciences and to contribute to the application of chemistry in the service of mankind.
 As a scientific, international, non-governmental and objective body, IUPAC can address many global issues involving the chemical sciences.

 IUPAC is an association of bodies, National Adhering Organizations, which represent the chemists of different member countries.
-There are 44 National Adhering Organizations, and 20 other countries are also linked to IUPAC in the status of Associate National Adhering Organizations.
-Almost 1000 chemists throughout the world are engaged on a voluntary basis in the scientific work of IUPAC, primarily through projects, which are components of eight Divisions and several other Committees.
+There are 54 National Adhering Organizations, and two other countries are also linked to IUPAC in the status of Associate National Adhering Organizations.
+More than 2.000 chemists throughout the world are engaged on a voluntary basis in the scientific work of IUPAC, primarily through projects, which are components of eight Divisions and several other Committees.